 Lake Tahoe Nevada State Parks

-As the largest alpine lake in North America, Lake Tahoe is stunningly scenic, not only due to its sheer size, but also for its iconic clarity and deep blue hues.
-Stretching along the eastern shoreline from North Lake Tahoe all the way down to South Lake Tahoe, Lake Tahoe Nevada State Parks is made of four units, including Sand Harbor State Park, Spooner Lake & Marlette Backcountry, Cave Rock, and Van Sickle Bi-State Park, each offering up a different—and easily accessible—way to experience one of the largest, most beautiful lakes in the world.
+As the largest alpine lake in North America, Lake Tahoe is stunningly scenic—not just because of its sheer size, but also for its renowned clarity and deep blue hues (after all, the lake is locally known as “Big Blue”).
+Straddling the state line between California and Nevada, Lake Tahoe has no shortage of outdoor recreation opportunities, including four state parks along the eastern shoreline.
+Sand Harbor, Spooner Lake & Backcountry, Van Sickle, and Cave Rock are collectively known as Lake Tahoe Nevada State Park, each offering up a different—and easily accessible—way to experience the Nevada side of one of the largest, most beautiful lakes in the world.

 Spooner Lake and Backcountry

 If you’re looking to do some camping in Lake Tahoe, put Spooner Lake & Backcountry State Park on your radar.
 Almost hidden in plain sight, this amazing area is a haven for recreation with more than 12,000 acres of forested mountain terrain.
 High above the shoreline, views of Lake Tahoe abound on more than 50 miles of trails for hiking, legendary mountain biking, and even horseback riding.
 The world-famous, 4.4-mile, cliff-clinging Marlette Flume Trail can be accessed from the park, along with a section of the 165-mile Tahoe Rim Trail.